pkapur-hmc/newrelic_codingchallenge/README.md

 ## Steps to run the application
 * `./gradlew build`
 * `./gradlew shadowJar`
-* `./ java -jar ./build/libs/coding-challenge-shadow.jar` - the first time this is run it creates the server, every time after that it creates a client.
+* `./java -jar ./build/libs/coding-challenge-shadow.jar` - the first time this is run it creates the server, every time after that it creates a client.

 ## Issues